- An introduction to link prediction, how it works, and where you can use it in the real-world

 In this article, we have showcased how a link prediction problem can be tackled using machine learning, and what are the limitations and important aspects that we have to keep in mind while solving such a problem.

 Please feel free to ask any questions or leave your feedback in the comments section below.
-Keep exploring!You can also read this article on Analytics Vidhya's Android APP
+Keep exploring!You can also read this article on our Mobile APP